Shreyank-SH/Auto-WCE-BleedGen/README.md

-# Bleeding Detection and Localization in Wireless Capsule Endoscopy Images
+# Classifcation of Bleeding and Non-Bleeding frames and further Detection of the Bleeding Region

 This project aims to develop a system for detecting and localizing bleeding regions in wireless capsule endoscopy (WCE) images.
 The system consists of two main tasks: classification and detection.